This post contains affiliate links. To read my full disclosure, click here.

 There are lots of choices for places to lay your head in LaGrange.
 The newest offering is the Courtyard Marriot, located right on the historic downtown square.
 Modern accommodations (with plenty of plugs for all your electronics!), flexible spaces that allow for intimate conversation or meeting new friends, and a sleek modern look and vibe make this one of the top places to stay.
 Choose a King room that looks directly over the Marquis de Lafayette fountain for a birds-eye view of downtown.

-Traveling with children?
+?
 Then look no further than the Great Wolf Lodge, slated to open in May of 2018 in LaGrange.
 Great Wolf Lodge's indoor water park, with slides, lazy river and more, will keep the kids occupied all day long!

 Wingate by Wyndham offers a great value for couples or families.
 With an outdoor pool, comfortable beds, and plenty of plugs, it is a great choice, and close to everything!
 There is a plethora of vacation rentals throughout Troup County.